-Chiari malformation is uncommon, but increased use of imaging tests has led to more frequent diagnoses.
+Chiari malformation is uncommon, but increased use of imaging tests have led to more frequent diagnoses.

-Doctors categorize Chiari malformation into three types, depending on the anatomy of the brain tissue that is displaced into the spinal canal and whether developmental abnormalities of the brain or spine are present.
+Doctors categorize Chiari malformation into three types, depending on the anatomy of the brain tissue that is displaced into the spinal canal, and whether developmental abnormalities of the brain or spine are present.

 Chiari malformation type I develops as the skull and brain are growing.
 As a result, signs and symptoms may not occur until late childhood or adulthood.
-The pediatric forms, Chiari malformation type
+The pediatric forms, Chiari malformation type II and type III, are present at birth (congenital).